django/deps/draft/0005-improved-middleware.rst

 them first (or at least early) in the middleware list.
 This advice will remain both correct and necessary under the new system.

+The DEP author conducted a GitHub code search looking for middleware combinations in existing projects that couldn't work correctly under the new semantics, and was unable to find any examples.
+Also, the fact that Pyramid uses a very similar scheme and has not had problems in this area is encouraging.

 Deprecation
 -----------